Icelandic Christmas folklore: Yule Cat

-The Yule Cat, known as Jólakötturinn, (Note: Jólakötturinn; /is/) a huge and vicious cat who is described as lurking about the snowy countryside during Christmas time and eating people who have not received any new clothes to wear before Christmas Eve.
+The Yule Cat, known as Jólakötturinn, (Note: Jólakötturinn; /is/) is a huge and vicious cat that is described as lurking about the snowy countryside during Christmas time and eating people who have not received any new clothes to wear before Christmas Eve.
 He is the house pet of Grýla and her sons.

 Yule Lads

 A wooden askur, a lidded food bowl favored by the Bowl-Licker lad.

 The Yule Lads (Note: Jólasveinarnir; /is/) (sometimes known as Yuletide-lads or Yulemen) are the sons of Grýla and Leppalúði.
 They are a group of 13 mischievous pranksters who steal from or otherwise harass the population.
-Each has a descriptive name to convey their favourite way of causing mischief.
-They arrive one by one over the thirteen nights leading up to Christmas or Yule.
-They leave small gifts in shoes that children place on window sills, although a disobedient child will instead find a rotten potato in their shoe.
+Each has a descriptive name to convey his favourite way of causing mischief.
+They arrive one by one over the 13 nights leading up to Christmas or Yule.
+They leave small gifts in shoes that children place on windowsills, although disobedient children will instead find a rotten potato in their shoes.

-Much like their mother, the Yule Lads were originally portrayed by the Icelandic folklorist Jón Árnason not as gift-givers but as kidnappers of children who misbehaved during the Christmas season, along with their usual prankster activities.
+Much like their mother, the Yule Lads were originally portrayed by the Icelandic folklorist Jón Árnason not as gift-givers, but as kidnappers of children who misbehaved during the Christmas season, along with their usual prankster activities.

 In modern times, the Yule Lads have also been depicted in a more benevolent role comparable to Santa Claus and other related figures.
-They are generally portrayed wearing late-medieval Icelandic clothing but are sometimes shown in the costume traditionally worn by Santa Claus, especially at children's events.
+They are generally portrayed wearing late-medieval Icelandic clothing, but are sometimes shown in the costume traditionally worn by Santa Claus, especially at children's events.

 List of Yule Lads

-Each Yule Lad arrives individually and stays for a visit of thirteen days, starting 12 December.
+Each Yule Lad arrives individually and stays for a visit of 13 days, starting 12 December.
 Once the first Lad departs on Christmas Day, the rest follow suit each day through 6 January.